 - Various rocks such as quartz, pyrite, galena, magnetite and agates

-If you have time, it's always fun to create your own birthday party invitations.
-Another good idea is to ask your child to help make the invitations.
-Here are some crafty ideas that will get your party guests excited for your science party!
+If you have time, it’s always fun to create your own birthday party invitations, especially since it’s something you can work on with your child.
+Here are some crafty ideas that will get your party guests excited for your science party:

 - Cut a piece of construction paper into the shape of a flask.
 At the bottom of the flask, cover the area with glue and sprinkle green glitter over the surface.
 At the top of the flask write the party details.

-- Attach your invitation to a vial of touchable bubbles.
-These bubbles come in a neon test tube and don't pop!
+- Attach your invitation to a vial of touchable bubbles, which come in a neon test tube and don’t pop.
 You can also include safety goggles, a child-sized lab coat or a cool rock with your invitation.

 - Buy mini plastic clipboards and write your party details in a list format on an index card.
 Clip the index card to the clipboard and deliver to your party guests.